vikasscorpion09/selgrid_kube_aws_oct/README.md

 mvn clean test
 ```

-all the tests with @Test will run
+all the tests of mentioned suite in pom.xml will run